-The unmissable best historical thriller novels, including at least a few you haven’t heard of
+The unmissable best historical thrillers, including at least a few you haven’t heard of

 1. Enigma.
 Robert Harris.